 It comprises module-specific unit tests, a lot of integration tests, and a few end-to-end tests.
 Ideally, develop test automation only if the product is market fit.

-The most challenging question for a Product Owner is – How will you objectively define the MVP’s success?
+The most challenging question for the Product Owner is – How will you objectively define the MVP’s success?
 Mostly, they know the problem and the solution but fail to put it across objectively in measurable terms.

-In an earlier opportunity where we had a chance to work with a payment gateway, the MVP’s goal was to reduce checkout time.
-Instead of 30 seconds to complete a checkout flow, the process needed to happen within 10 seconds – this metric gave the team a clear, measurable objective.
+In an earlier opportunity where we had a chance to work with a payment gateway, the MVP’s development goal was to reduce checkout time.
+Instead of 30 seconds to complete the checkout flow, the process needed to happen within 10 seconds – this metric gave the team a clear, measurable objective.
 They could fine-tune the feature set and user experience until they achieved the said target.

 Such clarity helps the team apply Customer Developer Principles, wherein you learn, measure, and iterate to meet your goals.
 Having said this, converting a feature goal into a measurable metric is not very easy and straightforward.
 It needs creativity, expertise, and Analytics tools to get things right.